Finite temperature phase transition in the two-dimensional Coulomb glass at low disorders: Model and numerical method

 \section{Model and numerical method}

 To study a CG, it is essential to have both disorder and the long-range Coulomb interactions in the system.
 The disorder in a system can be modelled in two ways.
-First, the local site energy is kept constant and disorder is brought into picture through random positioning of the sites, which leads to varying interaction between them.
-This is known as random site model.
-Another alternative is, one can choose to place the sites in a regular lattice and the disorder can be introduced through a random local site energy, which is called the lattice model.
+First, the local site energy is kept constant and disorder is brought into the picture through random positioning of the sites, which leads to varying interaction between them.
+This is known as the random site model.
+Another alternative is, one can choose to place the sites in a regular lattice and the disorder can be introduced through random local site energy, which is called the lattice model.
 This greatly reduces the calculation efforts as the distances are functions of the site index differences only.
-As there is a possibility that the two models give very different behavior, so further study of both the models is definitely justified.\\ We have used the classical $2D$ lattice model \cite{ref2} with the Hamiltonian
+As there is a possibility that the two models give very different behaviour, so further study of both the models is definitely justified.